akshayrdeodhar/akshayrdeodhar.github.io/_posts/2018-05-27-messing-with-ubuntu.md

 ---
 # The Beginning
 My experiments with Ubuntu's UI started a month ago, with my exams hiding round the corner, ready to say 'Boo !'
 I, as usual was whiling my time away instead of doing something productive.
 As hax0r wannabes like me know, Linux has a 'shell', which makes it inherantly cooler than Windows.
 (Jokes aside, you seriously should shift to some Linux distro if you are serious about programming and computers.
 Don't embarass yourself.)
 I already *had* Ubuntu.
 But the whole *Cool hax0r wearing hoodlie *hacking* away on Matrix-like shell* vibe was missing.
 That's when I decided to get myself a 'Kool' desktop enviornment.
 It was time to go Kubuntu !
-Kubutu is  a flavor of Ubuntu with a prettier user interface.
+Kubuntu is  a flavor of Ubuntu with a prettier user interface.
 It is managed by the KDE Community The [KDE Project](https://www.kde.org/) , I think was the 'Kool Desktop Enviornment' project in the past.
 But now it no longer means that, as no complany which calls itself 'Kool' is likely to get donations from tech giants like Google or Canonical.
 I wanted to go Kubuntu, but leaving Ubuntu seemed like a recipe for disaster. (noobies, huh ?).